This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Finally, add the roast back to the Dutch Oven, covering it with the liquid.
 Place in the oven and roast for 3 hours, or until beef is tender enough to shred with a fork.

-- Remove the beef from the pot and let it rest for 10-15 minutes on a cutting board.
+- Remove the beef from the pot and let it rest on a cutting board for 10-15 minutes.
 After resting, shred the beef using two forks.
-It should fall apart easily.
+You will have a fall-apart beef tip roast quickly.

-- Serve the beef on creamy mashed potatoes or noodles with the sauce, and enjoy!
+- Enjoy the beef on creamy mashed potatoes or noodles with the sauce!

 - Sear your meat first over high heat to start the browning process.
 This will seal in the juices and guarantee a juicy pot roast.

-- Use a good beef stock and check the level of the liquid every hour.
+- Use a good beef stock and check the liquid level every hour.
 Add ½ cup water if it’s reduced too much and drying out.

-- Although I only used carrots and onions, you can use any of your favorite vegetables for roasts in this recipe.
+- Although I only used carrots and onions, you can use any of your favorite roast vegetables in this recipe.

 Slow Cooker Instructions

-If you don’t have a dutch oven or would prefer to make this recipe in the slow cooker, you can!
+If you don’t have a Dutch oven or prefer to make this recipe in the slow cooker, you can!
 Follow these instructions for slow cooker sirloin tip roast:

-- For best results, follow the instructions to sear the beef and saute the onions and garlic.
-Set the beef aside after searing, then deglaze the pan with red wine, using a wooden spoon to scrape up the browned bits from the bottom of the pan.
+- Follow the instructions to sear the beef and saute the onions and garlic for best results.
+Set the meat aside after searing, then deglaze the pan with red wine, using a wooden spoon to scrape up the browned bits from the bottom of the pan.

-- Add in beef stock, thyme, rosemary, Worcestershire sauce, and salt and pepper, while stirring.
+- While stirring, add beef stock, thyme, rosemary, Worcestershire sauce, salt, and pepper.

-- Place the carrots in the slow cooker, then add the beef over top.
+- Place the carrots in the slow cooker, then add the beef.

 - Pour the contents of the pot into the slow cooker over the beef so it is submerged in liquid.

 - Slow cook on LOW for 8-12 hours.
-This is a great option for cooking dinner overnight so it’s ready the next day, or setting in the morning to have it ready by dinnertime!
+This is an excellent option for cooking fall-apart sirloin tip roast overnight so it’s ready the next day or sitting in the morning to have it ready by dinnertime!

 You do not need to cover the pot when braising sirloin tip roast in a Dutch Oven.

 Dry red wine is the best, so use that if you can.
 If you’d rather not use red wine at all, you can use red wine vinegar, extra beef stock, or even chicken stock.
-I find that red wine is perfect for deglazing your pan and cooking gravy, but any of these alternatives will work.
+Red wine is perfect for deglazing your pan and cooking gravy, but any of these alternatives will work.

 This might be one of the most tender roasts I’ve ever made!
 I’m always on the lookout for good Dutch oven recipes and this one was right up my alley.